 The SEAL Enabler (Energy Saving) functional entities with energy saving assistance and management functions are described in the following subclauses.

-6.11.1.2.2 SEAL client (Energy Saving)
+6.11.1.2.2 SEAL ESE client

-The SEAL client (Energy Saving) interacting with the VAL client to obtain such energy data/information.
-It also interacts with the SEAL server (Energy Saving).
+The SEAL ESE client interacting with the VAL client to obtain such energy data/information.
+It also interacts with the SEAL ESE server.
+The ESE client supports the common energy saving services on energy data collection and energy monitoring.

-6.11.1.2.3 SEAL server (Energy Saving)
+6.11.1.2.3 SEAL ESE server

-The SEAL server (Energy Saving) functional entity provides for energy saving assistance and management supported within the vertical application layer.
+The SEAL ESE server functional entity provides for energy saving assistance and management supported within the vertical application layer.
+The common energy saving services provided by the ESE server include: